xtaran/wApua/README.md

 (colors, fonts, home page, paths, etc.).
 Every hash-key used there, can also be used in you configuration file ~/.wApua.rc.
-In addition to that, every key (in the configuration file and Config.pm) beginning with "HTTP_" is treated as HTTP header, which will be added to every request, that wApua makes.
+In addition to that, every key (in the configuration file and Config.pm) beginning with `HTTP_` is treated as HTTP header, which will be added to every request, that wApua makes.
 (There is one exception: HTTP_Accept_Images is the HTTP Accept header for retrieving images).
 See the file wApua.rc for examples and an alternative coloring scheme.